imagej/imagej.github.io/_pages/develop/git/eclipse.md

 In the newer versions of Eclipse, the EGit extension comes already preinstalled.
 If this should not be so in your case you can install it as follows:

-1.  in Eclipse go to {% include bc content='Help |Install New Software...'%}
+1.  in Eclipse go to {% include bc path='Help |Install New Software...'%}
 2.  you can look in the "All Available Sites" drop down panel if EGit is existing there or add update site with the {% include key content='Add..' %} button
 3.  enter this URI: http://download.eclipse.org/egit/updates
 4.  choose the *JGit* and the *Eclipse Team Provider* and {% include key content='Finish' %} the installation